Pay Per View Difficult for Cable TV Operators, MultiChoice, Others Tell Senate

 “DSTV, GOTV will be reaping Nigerians if they consistently shunned the pay-per-view which could ameliorate the hardship being faced by the subscribers.”

-Onyebuchi said: “There are negative reactions whenever MultiChoice incresases its price and the NBC is concerned.
+Onyebuchi said, “There are negative reactions whenever MultiChoice increases it’s price and the NBC is concerned.

 “However, the NBC Act only gives it power to receive, consider and investigate complaints regarding broadcast contents.
 Nowhere in the Act was the NBC given powers to regulate the prices being charged on their services.”